Silverton (hotel and casino): Later expansions

 Cantor Gaming opened a sportsbook at the Silverton in 2012.
 A Cracker Barrel restaurant opened on the Silverton property in July 2016.
 It was the company's first location in Nevada.
 It was built in a separate building near the Silverton, but is considered part of the resort.

 The Berkley, Las Vegas, an 18-story, 400-unit timeshare building, was opened on part of the Silverton property in late 2016, and the top of the tower features the Silverton name.
 It was developed and operated by The Berkley Group, based in Florida.

 In 2017, a music video was shot at the Silverton by German rapper Capo.

 In April 2018, groundbreaking took place for Silverton Village, a $60 million project that would include various eateries and a five-story Hyatt Place hotel with 150 rooms.
 The hotel would be built alongside Interstate 15, near the Cracker Barrel, while retail space would be built at Blue Diamond Road and Dean Martin Drive, an intersection where more than 50,000 vehicles passed each day.
 The retail component would include approximately 28000 sqft spread across four buildings, and was expected to be complete within a year.
 At the time of groundbreaking, old plans were being reviewed and new ones were being created in consideration of how to develop the remaining land.
 Among the old plans being considered was the canceled hotel tower.
 A 24-hour Starbucks opened at Silverton Village in December 2018, followed by a Blaze Pizza restaurant two months later.
 Hyatt Place opened in 2019.
 It is owned and operated by the Silverton.

-The Silverton's main hotel and pool area are scheduled to close in August 2022, for a $45 million renovation expected to conclude in early 2023.
+The Silverton's main hotel and pool area closed in August 2022, for a $45 million renovation.
+The project added rustic and western themes to the rooms.
+The hotel reopened in October 2023, with the updated $10 million pool area scheduled to open in 2024.
+That year, the casino's sportsbook operations were taken over by Circa Sports.